 |Line parent:||Denman Mountain 1.86 mi (2.99 km) SSW|

 |Range:||Catskill Mountains > Southern Catskills|

 |Maps and Guide:||NY-NJTC Catskill Map Set|

 NY-NJTC Digital Trail Maps

 ADK Catskill Trail Guide

-On many weekends and holidays from Memorial Day to Columbus Day there may be a tower steward on the summit to open the cabin and cab of the fire tower.
+On many weekends and holidays, from Memorial Day to Columbus Day, there may be a tower steward on the summit to open the fire tower’s cabin and cab.
 It is a special visit as one can peer back in time.
-When there is no tower steward the cabin and tower cab are locked.
-During this time, you’ll need to settle for the great views from the top of the tower stairs.
+When there is no tower steward, the cabin and tower cab is locked.
+You’ll need to settle for the great views from the top of the tower stairs during this time.
 You can call the Catskill Interpretive Center at 845-688-3369 or see the Red Tape section on this page regarding the summit stewards.

 |Approach:||Red Hill Trail from Coons (Dinch) Road|